ognjengt/build-express-api/README.md

 You can choose the **plain controller** or **custom routes** controller from the menu.

-**Plain controller** just creates a controller with built in routes in rest/controllers/controllerName.js.
+**Plain controller** just creates a controller with built in routes in the path provided in beaConfig.json file.

 **Custom routes** controller allows you to manually add your routes, the example of building custom routes controller would be: